 - the victim’s clothes (if the accident involved wet or muddy floors)

 Hotels sometimes wipe their surveillance footage after a few days, so it is imperative that accident victims consult an attorney right away about getting copies of the video before it is erased.
 Sometimes video footage is the only available evidence that shows that a floor was wet at the time the plaintiff slipped on it.

 The final step of proving negligence is for the plaintiff to show that the injury cost damages, which is another word for money.
-For example, a broken leg from a slip-and-fall typically causes the following damages:
+For example, a broken leg from a slip-and-fall case typically causes the following damages:

-- lost wages from not working
+- lost wages from not working and undergoing medical treatment

 - pain and suffering (which is subjective but can be estimated by lawyers)

-If someone slips on a wet floor but does not sustain any injuries other than momentary embarrassment, it would be difficult for that person to prove damages.
+If someone slips on a wet floor but does not sustain any fall injuries other than momentary embarrassment, it would be difficult for that person to prove damages.